You are here

 20+ Rooftop Bars & Restaurants to Check Out in Washington, DC

 It's always the right time to head out on the town, find the nearest rooftop bar and order up your favorite cocktail or draft beer.
-During happy hour or any hour, feel the breeze and ease back at these District locales, who have set up shop up top for your warm weather pleasure.
+During happy hour or any hour, feel the breeze and ease back at these District locales that have set up shop up top for your warm weather pleasure.